 And if you’re looking for a sustainable brand that understands and accelerates at technology, then the answer is also Pangaia.

-Their latest great use of technology is an immersive VR experience that transports users to Antarctica.
-In the campaign, Pangaia celebrates the launch of their new jackets made out of flowers.
+Moreover, their latest great use of technology is an immersive VR experience that transports users to Antarctica.
+As, in the campaign, Pangaia celebrates the launch of their new jackets made out of flowers.

 Why does it work?